Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models

 \subsection{Testing for Parametric Restrictions}

 We now test for a parametric specification.
-We assume that the data is generated according to the design \eqref{NPIV:maintained} and \eqref{design:I} with the NPIV function $h$ given by \eqref{sim:h:sinus}.
-The null hypothesis is $h$ being linear (i.e., $c_A=c_B=0$).
+We assume that the data are generated according to the design \eqref{NPIV:maintained} and \eqref{design:I} with the NPIV function $h$ given by \eqref{sim:h:sinus} with $c_{A} \in [0,4]$ and $c_{B}\in \{0, 0.5\}$.
+The null hypothesis is $h$ being linear (i.e., $c_{A}=c_{B}=0$).

-We implement our adaptive test $\widehat {\mathtt{T}}_n$ given in \eqref{def:test:unknown} using quadratic B-spline basis functions with varying number of knots and where the constrained function coincides with the parametric 2SLS estimator.
-The number of knots varies within the RES index set $\widehat{\mathcal I}_n$ as implemented in the last subsection, with $K(J)=2J$ and $K(J)=4J$.
-We compare our adaptive test to the asymptotic $t$-test and the test by \cite{Horowitz2006} (denoted by JH).\footnote{\cite{Horowitz2006} already demonstrated in his simulation studies that his test is more powerful than several existing tests including \cite{bierens1990}'s.} To compute the JH test that involves kernel density estimation, we follow \cite{Horowitz2006} to estimate the joint density $f_{XW}$ using the kernel $K(v)=(15/16)(1 - v^2)^2\1\{|v|\leq 1\}$ with the kernel bandwidth chosen via cross-validation that minimizes mean squared error of density estimation.
+We implement our adaptive test $\widehat {\mathtt{T}}_{n}$ given in \eqref{def:test:unknown} using quadratic B-spline basis functions with varying number of knots and where the constrained function coincides with the parametric 2SLS estimator.
+The number of knots varies within the RES index set $\widehat{\mathcal I}_{n}$ as implemented in the last subsection, with $K(J)\in \{2J, 4J, 8J\}$.
+We compare our adaptive test to the asymptotic $t$-test and the test by \citet{Horowitz2006} (denoted by JH).\footnote{\citet{Horowitz2006} already demonstrated in his simulation studies, with a sample size $n=500$ and $1000$ Monte Carlo replications, that his test is more powerful than several existing tests including \citet{bierens1990}'s.} To compute the JH test that involves kernel density estimation, we follow \citet{Horowitz2006} to estimate the joint density $f_{XW}$ using the kernel $K(v)=(15/16)(1 - v^{2})^{2}\mathbbm{1}\{|v|\leq 1\}$, with the kernel bandwidth chosen via cross-validation minimizing mean squared error of estimating $f_{XW}$.

-Table \ref{table:size:par} reports empirical rejection probabilities under the null hypothesis of linearity of $h$, of the tests at the 5\% nominal level.
-Results are presented under different strength of instrument values for $\xi\in\{0.3, 0.5,0.7\}$.
-Overall, our adaptive test $\widehat {\mathtt{T}}_n$ provides adequate size control for different parameter values of $\xi$.
-Table \ref{table:size:par:10000} in the online Appendix \ref{appendix:add_simulation} shows that our test controls size also for a sample size of $n=10000$.
-As the sample size grows to $n=5000$, the difference in empirical size of our adaptive tests between $K(J)=2J$ and $K(J)=4J$ is only minor.
-This is consistent with our theory that the sieve dimension $J$ used to approximate nonparametric alternative NPIV function is the key tuning parameter in our adaptive, minimax rate-optimal test.
-Table \ref{table:size:par} also reveals that the JH test is slightly over-sized while our test and the $t$-test are under-sized in small samples ($n=500$, $1000$).
+\paragraph{Size.} Table~\ref{table:size:par} reports empirical rejection probabilities of several tests under the null hypothesis of linearity of $h$.
+Results are presented under different sample sizes $n\in \{500, 1000, 5000\}$ and instrument strength $\xi \in \{0.3, 0.5,0.7\}$.
+It also reports our adaptive test with different $K(J)$ and $\widehat J$ (which is defined the same way as that in Table~\ref{table:size}).
+We note that $\widehat J$ is again weakly increasing with sample size and with instrument strength.
+While the JH test can be slightly over-sized, our adaptive test $\widehat {\mathtt{T}}_{n}$ provides adequate size control across different sample size $n$, different instrument strength $\xi $, and different $K(J)$.
+The difference in empirical size of our adaptive test with different $K(J)$ is again small for large $n$, which is consistent with our theory.